What is free software?

 Often a program is only available for free if it is for personal use, while business or commercial use requires a paid license.
 It is important to read the licenses that come with the program.
 The license will appear during the initial stages of the installation process.
 Like most software, free software is provided “as is” and the user assumes all responsibility for its use.

-See also What is live streaming media?
+See also What is a paste code?

 Free software is offered free of charge and can be used for an unlimited period of time.